SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

 **Note: [RFC1035](https://www.ietf.org/rfc/rfc1035.txt) is the main reference for this assignment.**

 ### Environment
-We recommend python 3.8 as the execution environment.
+**You should use python 3.8 as the execution environment.
+Higher versions of Python might lead to errors.**

 You can use conda to create an environment by `conda create -n assign1 python=3.8`.
 Libraries specifically designed for parsing DNS packets are not allowed in this assignment.
 If you want to introduce any third-party libraries necessarily (not installed by anaconda), please contact SA or discuss in the issues.

 ### Parse the DNS Packet